 Since directors are one logical switching element that can accommodate 128 devices, they do not require cables between little switches (called intersystem links, or ISLs).
 Directors provide a way to aggregate and scale SAN infrastructure and improve manageability.
 Directors simplify, fundamentally, the deployment and management of infrastructure.

 The FC/9000-128 has no single point of failure protecting the network from outage danger due to a failure in the switching element.
-"With little switches stitched together,
+"With little switches stitched together, there is a real risk of downtime if one or more of the switches that are cabled together have a problem," said Foley.

 Directors have what is known as a non-blocking architecture, which means that all devices in the SAN can speak through the network at full speed, without having their traffic "blocked" due to network traffic jams.